DAGWorks-Inc/hamilton/docs/extensions.rst

 .. code-block:: python

     from hamilton import driver
-    from hamilton.experimental import h_dask  # import the correct module
+    from hamilton.plugins import h_dask  # import the correct module

     from dask.distributed import Client  # import the distributed system of choice client = Client(...)  # instantiate the specific client